 The more we learn about gum disease through research, the more we understand the need for preventive dentistry.

-Early gum disease can be reversed by adopting healthy oral hygiene habits and scheduling dental cleanings.
+Early gum disease can actually be reversed by adopting healthy oral hygiene habits and scheduling dental cleanings.
 However, if gum disease is allowed to develop into periodontitis (also called periodontal disease) it can affect your gums and the bones that support your teeth.

 What Causes Gum Disease?

 Gum disease is caused by untreated dental plaque buildup.
 Linked to serious conditions like heart disease and stroke, gum disease is a major threat.
 Many people aren’t even aware they have gum disease until it’s too late.
-Here are 6 tips to help you prevent gum disease.

 1.)
 Practice Good Oral Hygiene